Friday, February 24, 2017

 Copyright © Stephen E. Jones[1]

-This is part #20, "The man on the Shroud: Three-dimensional," of my series, "The evidence is overwhelming that the Turin Shroud is authentic!"
+This is part #20, "The man on the Shroud: Three-dimensional," of my series, "The evidence is overwhelming that the Turin Shroud is Jesus' burial sheet!"
 For more information about this series, see the "Main index #1" and "The man on the Shroud #8."
 As previously stated, the order of topics in this "The man on the Shroud," section is from what a person looking at the Shroud would notice first, e.g. the man is naked, through to what is less obvious, e.g. his image is a photographic negative.
 Emphases are mine unless otherwise indicated.
 See also #32 "Coins over the eyes."

 [Main index #1] [Previous: Negative #19] [Next: No decomposition #21]